Zeriabo/fssn-currencies-Spring-boot/readme.md

 1. Finnish social security number verification:

-   - use postman by making a post request to: http://localhost:8888/fssn/validate
+   - use postman to make a post request to: http://localhost:8888/fssn/validate
    - place the JSON data in the body as the following example where d represent a digit and L represent a Capital letter:
      {
      "ssn":"dddddd-dddL",